Shanghai Communiqué: Document

 The document covers three main aspects for the United States and China.
 The United States formally acknowledged that "all Chinese on either side of the Taiwan Strait maintain there is but one China".
 The use of the word "acknowledge" rather than "accept" is often cited as an example of the United States' ambiguous position regarding the future of Taiwan.
-American negotiators used the term "acknowledge" to refer to knowledge and understanding (renshi dao in Chinese), but it was translated into Chinese by their Chinese counterparts as cheng ren (承认), which meant recognition and acceptance, a much stronger term.
+American negotiators used the term "acknowledge" to refer to knowledge and understanding (renshi dao (认识到) in Chinese), but it was translated into Chinese by their Chinese counterparts as cheng ren (承认), which meant recognition and acceptance, a much stronger term.
 The discrepancy has been cited as an example of how the Chinese government has applied the Maoist doctrine of protracted war.
 In the communique, there is an excerpt that explains what bilateral trade would mean between the two countries.
-In the text it states, “Both sides view bilateral trade as another area from which mutual benefit can be derived, and agreed that economic relations based on equality and mutual respect are in the interest of the peoples of the two countries.
-They agree to facilitate the progressive development of trade between their two countries.”
+In the text it states, "Both sides view bilateral trade as another area from which mutual benefit can be derived, and agreed that economic relations based on equality and mutual respect are in the interest of the peoples of the two countries.
+They agree to facilitate the progressive development of trade between their two countries."

 The communiqué also included wishes of a peaceful coexistence and to expand the economic and cultural contacts between the two nations through bilateral trade, although no concrete steps were mentioned.
 Both nations agreed in the communiqué to increase "people-to-people contacts" and commerce prospects while also working toward the "normalization" of relations.
 The communiqué stated that the normalization of relations would contribute "to the relaxation of tension in Asia and the world".
-In the communique it states, “...
-The two sides agreed that countries, regardless of their social systems, should conduct their relations on the principles of respect for the sovereignty and territorial integrity of all states, non-aggression against other states, non-interference in the internal affairs of other states, equality and mutual benefit, and peaceful coexistence.”
+In the communique it states, "...
+The two sides agreed that countries, regardless of their social systems, should conduct their relations on the principles of respect for the sovereignty and territorial integrity of all states, non-aggression against other states, non-interference in the internal affairs of other states, equality and mutual benefit, and peaceful coexistence."